Reinstate sacked workers now, PDP advises El-Rufai - Vanguard News

 “Governor el-Rufai must understand that we are in a democratic nation governed by law; where sovereignty belongs to the people, and not a dictatorial regime as being witnessed in the attitude of the Kaduna state government towards workers.

-“It is even more worrisome that some of those involved in this anti-people disposition are seen as aspiring to hold the position of President, Federal Republic of Nigeria
+“It is even more worrisome that some of those involved in this anti-people disposition is seen as aspiring to hold the position of President, Federal Republic of Nigeria

 “Our party insists that the workers in Kaduna are citizens of Nigeria and we demand that their wellbeing and rights under the law must be respected.